UserMarekDrag/MovieMate-backend/README.md

 - **User Management**: The user_api module handles user and superuser creation.
 It enables the addition of new features as the application evolves.

+- **Continuous Integration and Deployment**: This project uses GitHub Actions to ensure the quality of the code by running unit tests and pylint on every pull request.
+Additionally, pushes to the main branch trigger a deployment to the AWS EC2 instance.

+- **SSL Certification**: The backend domain, moviemate.uk.to, is secured using an SSL certificate obtained via certbot.

 - **Cloud Hosting**: The backend is hosted on an AWS EC2 instance and the frontend is deployed on AWS CloudFront.

 ## Running Custom Management Commands